Impact

 Risk and Exploitability

-The vulnerability is exercised via the event method; an attacker who can supply event tags—through application integration or a network interface feeding tags to DogStatsd—can trigger malicious metric injection.
-No CVSS score is provided, the EPSS score is unavailable, and the vulnerability is not listed in CISA KEV.
-The likely attack vector is inferred to be any interface that forwards tags to the DogStatsd client.
+The vulnerability is exercised via the event method; an attacker who can supply event tags – for example, through an application that receives external data or through any interface that forwards tags to DogStatsd – can trigger malicious metric injection.
+The CVSS score is 9.8, the EPSS score is less than 1 %, and the vulnerability is not listed in CISA KEV.
+The likely attack vector is any exposed interface that allows untrusted tags to be sent to the DogStatsd client.

 OpenCVE Enrichment